3.7 Split payments

 Form of presentation of models 130 and 131

-They can be submitted electronically via the Internet or by means of printed paper (pre-declaration) generated exclusively by using the printing service developed for this purpose by the AEAT in its Electronic Office.
+They can be submitted electronically via the Internet or on printed paper (pre-declaration) generated exclusively through the use of the printing service developed for this purpose by the AEATon its electronic headquarters.